 - Someone goes to your website and they’re identifiable by their IP address.

 - That IP address is recorded and compared to a database at your provider (A1WebStats, Lead Forensics, others).

 - A match is found and company data relating to that IP address is shown to you.

 It’s not rocket science and it’s not as expensive to create and maintain databases, as you may have been led to believe.
-Our business founder has been using this sort of technology for over 10 years, long before Lead Forensics existed.
-It’s been very slow for businesses to become aware that such things are possible and because it seems like the newest shiny thing (but isn’t!), it’s easy to get tempted to buy into the first solution offered (which is usually Lead Forensics because they actively ring businesses more than any other provider).
+Our business founder has been using this sort of technology for 16+ years, long before Lead Forensics existed and even before Google Analytics was born.
+It’s been very slow for businesses to become aware that such things are possible and because it seems like the newest shiny thing (but it isn’t!), it’s easy to get tempted to buy into the first solution offered (which is usually Lead Forensics because they actively ring businesses more than any other provider).

 David and Goliath

 Years ago we chose not to cover this subject but there’s no hiding the fact that Lead Forensics see us as a big threat.
 As we’ve already said, we’re not perfect, but we do offer a solution that matches the budget of those businesses who are looking for the ability to see companies that visited their website, plus dig a lot deeper into overall website visitor patterns (in a way that isn’t easy with Google Analytics).

 It’s understandable that if a smaller business takes potential business away from a larger business, then it’s going to lead to a battle.
 We’re a small business compared to Lead Forensics but in reality, probably their biggest competitor.
 We know this because over the years we’ve heard a multitude of negative comments about us (by Lead Forensics staff) that have been made to the many people who are kind enough to share with us.
 We don’t take it personally – we know it’s purely down to them losing sales and not liking it (when in reality they should be thinking about what the potential client actually needs and should pay a fair price for).